 A snowboarding app coded by Kyle Langille and designed by Dan Parry, with story elements from me.
 Also — I hold the current high score.

 See 3 images, guess the movie.
-This is as fun as a game promoting stock photography gets, and had over 2 million plays when it first launched.
+This is as fun as a game promoting stock photography gets.
+It had +2 million plays when it launched.

 The Muffin Man

-A low-budget horror comedy I wrote in the early 2000s.
+A no-budget horror comedy I wrote in the early 2000s.
 I also voiced the villain.
-You can watch all 40 questionable minutes of it here.
+You can watch all 40 questionable minutes of it right here.

 What people say during Calgary Stampede and what they really mean.
-With an assist from my friends Kate Kusza and Shawna Whiteside.
+With expert advice from stampede pros Kate Kusza & Shawna Whiteside.

 A follow-up to Stampedisms, this quiz poses scenarios, then calculates your chances of surviving.
-This launched the morning Calgary flooded.
+Watch out for the grizzled old miner.

 Yo’ MoMA Jokes